Humphrey Jervis: Life

 Jervis was born in 1630 in Ollerton, Shropshire.
-He was one of the younger sons of John Jervys of Chatkyll in Staffordshire and Elizabeth Jervys.
+He was one of the younger sons of John Jervys of Chatkyll near Eccleshall in Staffordshire and Elizabeth Jervys.
 He was baptized at the Church of All Saints in Standon, Staffordshire on the 11 July 1630.

-Humphrey Jervis was a ship-owner and merchant as well as an architect and a freeman of the city of Dublin.
-Later on he became Lord Mayor of the city between 1681 and 1682.
+He was a ship-owner and merchant as well as an architect and later a freeman of the city of Dublin.
+Jervis' own house was located at the corner of Mary Street and Capel Street and is described during the 1670s as 'the great mansion house of St Mary's Abbey'.
+He later built a house in what are now the grounds of Belcamp Park at some stage in the 1680s.
+He became Lord Mayor of the city between 1681 and 1682.
 He was knighted for his services in 1681.
-He died in 1707 in Dublin and is buried in St. Mary's, Dublin.

-The family name Jervis originates from the Norman name Gervase.
+He was a member of the Irish house of commons for the Lanesborough constituency in County Longford, 1692–3, and in 1695 came to the house as a petitioner seeking compensation for the cost of the bridges he had built across the Liffey, a matter that had caused him to spend ten months in debtors prison in 1678, by his own account his credit was ruined as a result, and he suffered great financial losses.
+After later removing from corporate affairs in 1705 he died in 1708 and was buried in St Mary's Church, Mary Street, Dublin on 6 January 1708.